Travel Inspo: Greece

 Mykonos: Where the wind picks up and the mood lifts

 The food?
 Incredible.
-Think ultra-fresh seafood, ripe tomatoes still warm from the sun, and dishes so simple they felt sacred.
-Mykonos has a big reputation, but beneath the glossy surface, there’s a slower rhythm if you know where to look—and we were all about it.
+Think ultra-fresh seafood, ripe tomatoes still warm from the sun, and dishes so simple they let the ingredients do all the work.
+Mykonos has a big reputation, but beneath the glossy surface, there’s a slower rhythm if you know where to look, and we were all about it.

 Fish Tavern Kounelas